flopana77/klipper/docs/G-Codes.md

 False, queued SET_RETRACTION commands are flushed and all changes to retraction parameters made via previous SET_RETRACTION commands are reset (if parameter `config_params_on_clear` is set to True in the config).
+NOTE: The Module contains a lot of redundancy for safety to prevent undesired behavior.
+When printing from virtual SD Card, the printer state is monitored and retraction state is cleared if a print is started, canceled or finished or if a virtual SD card file is reset.
+When printing via GCode streaming (e.g. using OctoPrint), the retract state is cleared when the steppers are disabled (M84, typically part of end gcode and standard behavior of OctoPrint if a print is canceled) or the printer is homed (G28, typically part of start gcode).
+Hence, upon ending or canceling a print as well as starting a new print via GCode streaming or virtual SD card, the printer should always be in unretracted state.
-NOTE: If your start gcode contains a G28 command (homing) and/or your end gcode contains an M84 command (disable steppers), the retract state should always be reset before the actual print job.
-Nevertheless, it is recommended to add this command to your start gcode to make sure the retract state is fresh for each print This is especially recommended when printing via GCode streaming (e.g. using OctoPrint).
+Nevertheless, it is recommended to add `CLEAR_RETRACTION` to your start and end gcode to make sure the retract state is reset before and after each print.
+If a print is finished or canceled while retracted and the retract state is not cleared, either via `CLEAR_RETRACTION` without filament or motion system movement or G11, the nozzle will stay above the requested z coordinate by the set z_hop_height.

 #### GET_RETRACTION
 `GET_RETRACTION`: Queries the current parameters used by firmware